EmVance1/VanGo/README.md

 }
 ```
 The above configuration is already the minimum requirement. `./src` is assumed as the main source file directory (what the hell else are you putting there?) and added to the include path. `./bin` holds any incremental build files (usually object files).
-## Features supported so far
+### Features supported so far
-- Build, Run, Test, and Clean actions
+- New, Build, Run, Test, and Clean actions

 - Specify header-only and binary libraries with a lib.json, supports multiple configurations...
 ```